Codecademy/docs/content/dart/concepts/loops/loops.md

 ## do-while Loop

-The do-while loop is similar to the `while` loop, with the key difference being that it executes the loop statement before checking the given condition.
-Therefore, the block of code inside the loop is guaranteed to execute at least once
+The `do-while` loop is similar to the `while` loop, with the key difference being that it executes the loop statement before checking the given condition.
+Therefore, the block of code inside the loop is guaranteed to execute at least once.

 ### Syntax